anicholakos/complete_fxos_tutorial/source/episode01.rst

 I will assume that the reason you are here is to learn how to write Firefox OS apps.
-Well, if you are web developer, I can safely state that you already know how to write Firefox OS Applications since what the Firefox OS device runs are web applications.
+Well, if you are web developer, I can safely state that you already know how to write Firefox OS applications since what the Firefox OS device runs are web applications.

-There is enough material on the web available on the history of Firefox OS, the reasons for its existence, the devices that currently run the OS and more.
+There is already enough material on the history of Firefox OS, the reasons for its existence, the devices that currently run the OS, and more available on the Web.
 I will not get into those details but briefly touch upon them so that we are on the same page.
 If you want to know more about why I want Firefox OS to succeed, here is my blog post titled `Firefox OS – The Mobile Platform That Needs To Succeed
 <http://rominirani.com/2013/07/23/firefox-os-the-mobile-web-platform-that-needs-to-succeed/>`__.

 What is Firefox OS?
 A Quick Overview, Please!
 ---------------------------------------------